appasaheb4/appasaheb4/README.md

 # Hi I'm Appasaheb 👋

 - 🔭 I’m currently working remotely.
+- 🏄 Total it experience 5 years.
+- 🧑‍💻 Current role SR.MERN Stack Developer
-- 🌱 I’m currently learning Next.js and Docker.
+- 🌱 I’m currently learning Docker.
 - 👯 I’m looking to collaborate on building an open source web app and cros platform mobile app that help people in real life world with every day's needs.
 - 🤔 I’m looking for help with finding great resources to learn, books to read and projects ideas to build.